-In September 1938 Fayolle joined the Armee de l'Air.
-When the Armistice was signed in June 1940 he was at the Fighter School at Oran.
-On June 30th he took an aircraft and with another pilot flew to Gibraltar, from where they sailed on July 3rd in the armed trawler President Houduce, arriving in Liverpool on the 13th.
-With other French pilots, Fayolle went to RAF St Athan in late July, moved to No 1 School of Army Co-operation on the 29th.
-He went to Odiham on August 10th, where he flew Tiger Moths and Hectors.
-Fayolle was posted to 5 OTU, Aston Down on August 18th to convert to Hurricanes.
+With other French pilots, Fayolle went to RAF St. Athan in late July, moved to No. 1 School of Army Co-operation on the 29th.
+He went to Odiham on 10th August, where he flew Tiger Moths and Hectors.
+Fayolle was posted to 5 OTU Aston Down on 18th August to convert to Hurricanes.

 He is buried in Hautot-sur-Mer (Dieppe Canadian) Cemetery.

-Fayolle is also commemorated (right) with other French airmen lost on the Dieppe operation with a plaque on the seafront.
+Fayolle is also commemorated (above) with other French airmen lost on the Dieppe operation with a plaque on the seafront.